-Printing directly from ShipStation to your printer involves multiple variables relating to communication between both hardware and software.
-So, if you have created a label, but can’t print it, there are a few simple things you should check...
+Printing directly from ShipStation to your printer involves multiple communication variables between hardware and software.
+So, if you have created a label, but can’t print it, there are a few things you should check.

 - Is your printer communicating with your computer?

 - Is ShipStation Connect running on your printer workstation?